Michaelplata/calculator_test/python_builtin_functions.md

-# Python built-in functions
+# Python's built-in functions

-In this lesson we will have a look at some of Python built-in functions that will simplify our code making it cleaner, easier to read and in same scenarios, even faster.
+In this lesson we will have a look at some of Python built-in functions that will simplify our code making it cleaner, easier to read and in some scenarios, even faster.

 ### any()